Unleash/unleash/website/docs/feature-flag-tutorials/ruby/implementing-feature-flags-ruby.md

 You’ll need 2 things:

 -   The URL of your Unleash instance’s API.
-So far it’s `[http://localhost:4242/api/](http://localhost:4242/api/)` for your local version.
+It’s `http://localhost:4242/api/` for your local version.
 You’ll want to replace it with your remote instance.
 -   The API token we created on our Unleash instance, feel free to create another one if you can’t find it.

 With these 2, you can initialize your Unleash client as follows: